jvckmorvn/planit/README.md

 - Run `bundle install` in your terminal to install the necessary gems and dependencies.
 - Run `rails db:create db:migrate` in your terminal to set up the database.
 - Finally, run `rails server` and navigate to 'localhost:3000' in your web browser to start using the app!

-**NB:** If you have no interest in the source code of the app, feel free to visit it in its production environment instead at [Planit](http://www.planit.lol).